stutrek/scrollmonitor/README.md

 Watcher objects have an item they are watching and an offset.
 Watcher objects can watch a DOM element, an object with `top` and `bottom` properties, or a number.

-Create watcher objects with `scrollMonitor.create( watchItem, offsets )`.
+Create watcher objects with `scrollMonitor.create( watchItem )`. `watchItem` is a DOM element, jQuery object, CSS selector, object with .top and .bottom, or a number.
+An optional argument lets you receive events before or after this element enters the viewport.
+See [Offsets](#offsets)